Fine Arts

 Opportunities

-TCISD wins inaugural TAEA Award
+TCISD wins TAEA award for fifth year

 TAEA is the leading advocate for the visual arts in the state.
 The organization has previously honored outstanding TAEA members for work in their classrooms and districts.
-This is the first year that TAEA is honoring districts that meet rigorous criteria as evidenced from data.
+This is the third year that TAEA is honoring districts that meet rigorous criteria as evidenced from data.

 TCISD receives national recognition